 USB debugging mode is available under the Developer options.
 But in Android Pie, the developer options are hidden.
 So firstly you need to unlock it to access the debugging mode.

-- Open apps panel on your phone and launch the Settings app.
+- Open the apps panel on your phone and launch the Settings app.

 - On the next screen, scroll down to the bottom and open the System.